 Are you looking for a way to have an impact on the 2020 election?
+Combat voter suppression?
 Or maybe you want to help your community navigate the current public health crisis?
-We have the answer for you — serve as an election worker in the upcoming election!
+We have the answer for you — serve as an election worker in the November election!

-Once you sign up, you’ll be assigned a polling place where you’ll serve alongside a couple of other Democrats.
+Once you sign up, you’ll be assigned a polling place where you’ll serve on Election Day.

 - Greet and check voters in,

 - Assist voters in using the voting equipment,

 - Answer voters questions and ensure they have a good voting experience, and

 - Set up and close down the polling place.

 You’ll receive training on all aspects of your role.
 On Election Day, an experienced election judge, who is typically in charge, can guide you throughout the day and answer your questions on-site.
 Election workers can earn $100-$200 for working Election Day, depending on your county.

 - Are a people person,

 - Will go the extra mile to ensure an eligible voter can vote.